TL;DR

 Create a Template for Your Buyer Personas

-For each buyer persona, it can be helpful to develop a template in which you fill in the following information:
+For each buyer persona, develop a template that captures the following key information:

 Considering these issues and any others that seem relevant can allow you to develop content that will bring in precisely that type of visitor you're hoping to attract.
 You can craft content from practice area pages to blogs with your buyer personas in mind.